Lisoveliy/FractalTree/README.md

 # Fractal renderer on Gtk#
-Drawer of fractal trees on Gtk# library and Cairo OpenGL
+Simple drawer for fractal trees on Gtk# library and Cairo OpenGL

 # How to use: